Xevoxe/100AlgorithmChallengeJS/addBorder/README.md

 - Append '*' character to the beginning of each array element and concatenate "*" to the end.
 - Add border to the beginning of the array.
 - Add border to the end of the array

+** Refactored **
+- By refactoring the code I am able to gain better readability.
+- Both functions have a BIG-O complexity of O(n)